needle-mirror/com.unity.collab-proxy/Documentation~/UpgradeCollab.md

-# Migration from Collaborate to Plastic SCM
+# Upgrade from Collaborate to Plastic SCM

 To migrate your Collab projects to Plastic SCM: